-The purpose of a spectrometer is to reconstruct with high efficiency the tracks of primary and secondary particles and to measure their momenta with high precision basing on a track curvature in a magnetic field.
-The SPD Straw tracker (ST) with expected spatial resolution of about $150\mu m$ is planned to be built of low-mass straw tubes similar to the ones used in many modern experiments such us NA62 [350], COMET [351], SHiP [], Mu2e [352], COMPASS [353, 354], and NA64 [355].
+The purpose of Straw Tracker (ST) is to reconstruct tracks of primary and secondary particles with high efficiency, to measure their momenta with high precision basing on a track curvature in a magnetic field, and participate in particle identification via energy deposition (dE/dx) measurement.
+A spatial resolution of ST is expected to be about 150 μ m.
+The detector is planned to be built of low-mass straw tubes similar to the ones used in many modern experiments such us NA62 [350], COMET [351], SHiP [352], Mu2e [353], COMPASS [354, 355], and NA64 [356].
 The technology is quite well established and a detailed R&D is not needed.
-The concept of the SPD ST is similar to the ATLAS TRT [356?, 357] and PANDA [358] straw trackers.
+The concept of the SPD ST is similar to the ATLAS TRT [357-359] and PANDA [360] straw trackers.